Resonance of Vector Vortex Beams in a Triangular Optical Cavity: Conclusion

 Experimentally, we have learned that an intracavity phase compensation may be necessary, depending on the dielectric mirror's features.
 In our experimental setup, we have observed a small unexpected displacement between horizontal and vertical resonance peaks, in addition to the expected displacement of half a free spectral range due the odd number of mirrors in the cavity.
 We hipothesize that this small displacement is due to the birefringence of dielectric thin layers that constitute the cavity mirrors (as in Ref. \cite{djevahirdjian2020}).

 In order to compensate for this extra phase difference and ensure VVB resonance, we introduced a set of waveplates inside the cavity that adds an adjustable geometric phase, also refered to as Pancharatnam-Berry phase \cite{Pancharatnam1956}.
 We call this device a Pancharatnam phase shifter (PPS).
+Design improvements may be implemented in order to customize this device for future applications, making it more compact or mechanically robust.

 Finally, we note that 1st-order VVB resonance should also occur for a linear cavity, although this has not been experimentally demonstrated in this paper.
-We highlight, though, that the triangular cavity has the unique feature of resonating with radial and azimuthal VVBs for distinct cavity lengths, suggesting this cavity could be used as a mode sorter for VVBs, whose efficiency is still to be assessed experimentally in future works.
+We highlight, though, that the triangular cavity has the unique feature of resonating with radial and azimuthal VVBs for distinct cavity lengths, suggesting this cavity could be used as a mode sorter for VVBs.
+The efficiency of this mode sorter is still to be assessed experimentally in future works, by electronically locking the cavity length on resonance and measuring the transmitted and reflected powers for each VVB input mode.
 Such a mode sorter, if/when available, could find applications, for example, in alignment-free Quantum Key Distribution protocols which uses vector vortex modes to construct mutually unbiased bases \cite{Aolita2007, Souza2008, dambrosio2012a}.